 Leaf: Sounds like your team keeps pretty busy!

 Michael: Yes, we keep pretty busy on the local level.
 But when it comes to LeafFilter, I consider all of our employees to be a part of the same team.
-Our call center in Vegas, our call center up at corporate.
+Our call center in Vegas and our call center at corporate.
 Our marketing team – they’re out there getting information to the call center.
 The call center team is doing a great job of setting appointments for us.
 Moving over to sales, there are 22 sales reps in my office and two more in training right now.
-Our sales reps are doing a wonderful job connecting with customers – not being too pushy, being polite, caring – and helping those customers solve a problem.
-Then our install team comes in, and it’s up to them at that point to make sure LeafFilter lives up to expectation and to take what the sales team promised and make that a reality.
-David , Rob, Casey and Dylan work hard everyday to keep that promise.
+Our sales reps are doing a wonderful job connecting with customers – not being too pushy, being polite, and caring – and helping those customers solve a problem.
+Then our install team comes in, and it’s up to them at that point to make sure LeafFilter lives up to expectations and to take what the sales team promised and make that a reality.
+David, Rob, Casey and Dylan work hard every day to keep that promise.
 It’s all about customer service.
 At the end of the day, the customer needs to be happy.